opendatalab/PDF-Extract-Kit/README.md

 - `--output`: Path where the results are saved, default is "output".
 - `--vis`: Whether to visualize the results; if yes, detection results including bounding boxes and categories will be visualized.
 - `--render`: Whether to render the recognized results, including LaTeX code for formulas and plain text, which will be rendered and placed in the detection boxes.
 Note: This process is very time-consuming, and also requires prior installation of `xelatex` and `imagemagic`.

+> This project is dedicated to using models for high-quality content extraction from documents on diversity.
+It does not involve reassembling the extracted content into new documents, such as converting PDFs to Markdown.
+For those needs, please refer to our other GitHub project: [MinerU](https://github.com/opendatalab/MinerU)

 ## License